March 3, 2025

-Private construction spending (excluding the government sector) fell 0.4% in July after having risen 0.3% in June.
-In the past year private construction has risen 6.3%.
-In the past three months it has risen at 0.1% pace.
+Private construction spending (excluding the government sector) declined 0.2% in January after rising 0.7% in December and 0.5% in November.
+In the past year private construction has risen 2.6%.

 .